layervault/layervault_js_client/README.md

 client = new LayerVault.Client(config)

 # If configured without an access token, you will need
 # to authenticate and retrieve one.
+Here's the password flow:
-client.auth.perform 'username', 'password', (err, resp) ->
+client.auth.withPassword 'username', 'password', (err, resp) ->
   client.me (err, user) ->
     console.log user
     org = user.organizations[0]